phensd/Auto-Picture-Puzzle/README.md

 #Compile and build
 make -j4
 ```
-The program can now be run with "./PicturePuzzle".
+The program can now be run with ``./PicturePuzzle``.

 ## Compilation (Windows)
+**Note: I am not a windows developer.
+If someone would like to assist in making this simpler/more typical of a windows compilation process, feel free to contribute.**
 ### Download W64DevKit and add it to your PATH environment variable:

 [Navigate to "Releases" and download the provided .zip file.](https://github.com/skeeto/w64devkit)